 Unless you need to keep perishable food and drinks cold for more than a day, a cooler is just a waste of space.
-Shorter excursions with perishable items can easily be handled by a soft cooler, which takes up less space, is much easier to carry, and has plenty of capacity for a day at the beach or a scenic picnic.
+Shorter excursions with perishable items can easily be handled by a soft cooler, which takes up less space, is much easier to carry and has plenty of capacity for a day at the beach or a scenic picnic.

-Coolers really shine in large groups situations, where you need more capacity, or multi-day excursions where you need to store food or drinks for a longer period of time.
+Coolers really shine in large groups situations where you need more capacity, or multi-day excursions where you need to store food or drinks for a longer period of time.

 Food Safety and Coolers

 If you are planning to use a cooler for a multi-day trip, it is wise to consider the Food and Drug Administration (FDA) food safety guidelines.
-Perishable food, such as meats, cheeses, milk, and eggs, should be stored below 40˚F. Such foods are considered unsafe to eat if they have been at room temperature for just 2 hours, or 1 hour if the ambient temperature is above 90˚F. Often it can be difficult to tell if food is spoiled, as the pathogenic bacteria that will make you sick can often grow before the spoilage bacteria that actually makes food smell bad.
+Perishable food, such as meats, cheeses, milk and eggs, should be stored below 40˚F. Such foods are considered unsafe to eat if they have been at room temperature for just two hours, or one hour if the ambient temperature is above 90˚F. Often it can be difficult to tell if food is spoiled, as the pathogenic bacteria that will make you sick can often grow before the spoilage bacteria that actually makes food smell bad.

 As you will most likely be farther from medical attention, and utilizing precious days off from work, a camping trip is a particularly inconvenient time to get sick.
 So you will want be sure your food is being stored at a safe temperature.
 It is important to consider that your food will be stored above ice level, towards the top of the cooler, where it will naturally be a bit warmer than the slushy iciness at the bottom.
 To mimic this in our testing we used a thermometer sandwich.
 Literally, we sandwiched a temperature sensor between two slices of bread, put that in a tupperware container, and sat that on top of the ice.
 This gave us temperature readings from the exact location where food would be stored.The graph below shows how the models we tested fared in this cold sandwich cage match.